p4dd9/birb/README.md

 ## ❓ Questions and Answers

 - **Which platforms are supported?**
-   You can play it on both mobile (ios, android) and web.
+   You can play it on mobile (ios, android) and web.
 - **Can I add this Game to my community?**
    Absolutely!
 - **How can I reset leaderboards and scores?**